If an Airline Goes Bankrupt, What Happens to Frequent Flyer Miles?

 - Order magazine subscriptions

-Before you pull the trigger on a redemption, though, think carefully about how likely it is that the airline will actually cease operations.
-If it doesn’t, you could end up leaving money on the table by using your rewards for non-award flight redemptions.
-That’s because, according to our calculations, the best value for airline miles is to be had when redeeming them for award flights.
+Before you pull the trigger on a redemption, though, think carefully about how likely it is that the airline will cease operations.
+If it doesn’t, you could end up leaving money on the table by using your rewards for less expensive, non-award flight redemptions.
+That’s because the best value for airline miles is to be had when redeeming them for award flights.

 The Bottom Line

-If you’re concerned about your miles as the pandemic continues to dampen demand for travel, stay abreast of news about your favorite airline’s fortunes.
+If you’re concerned about your miles as the pandemic continues to dampen travel demand, stay abreast of news about your favorite airline’s fortunes.
 In the meanwhile, check your program for details on other redemption options or transfer possibilities.
 If a devaluation—or worse—seems likely, you’ll be ready to move.

 Also, consider putting away your co-branded airline travels rewards card and switching to a general travel rewards card connected to Chase Ultimate Rewards, American Express Membership Rewards, or Citi ThankYou Rewards.

 These let you use your points for a variety of travel purchases and not just airfare.
 Some even allow transfers to airline loyalty programs, so when the dust settles, you can transfer the points you’ve earned back to your favorite airline’s loyalty program—provided it’s still flying.